 You may know and love your dog’s quirky personality, but sometimes their behaviour can be hard to explain.

-There are many examples of curious canine behaviour that can baffle dog lovers.
-For example, why does your dog’s back leg start kicking like mad when you scratch it in a specific place?
+There are lots of curious canine behaviours that can baffle dog lovers.
+For example, why does your dog’s back leg start kicking when you scratch them in a just the right place?
 And why does your dog chase itself around in circles?
 Here we find some answers.

 Why does my dog kick when enjoying a good scratch?

 Your pup is spread out enjoying a good old belly scratch, right in its favourite place.
-Thanks to your well-tuned scratching ability, your canine pal has started its usual, manic leg-jerking.
+Thanks to your well-tuned scratching ability, your dog has started its usual, manic leg-jerking.

 You might reasonably associate this endearing kicking with canine contentedness, but it’s also a ‘scratch reflex’, a type of involuntary response.

-This scratch reflex can actually be useful for your vet to see if your pet is suffering from nerve damage.
+This scratch reflex can actually be useful for your vet to test if a dog has suffered any nerve damage.

 Why does my dog chase its tail?

 Watching your dog running around in endless tight circles can be amusing.
-Tail chasing is normally just a bit of fun for a bored younger dog, while an older dog may be happier curling up in a warm chair.
+Occasional tail chasing is nothing to worry about and normally just a bit of fun for dogs, especially younger ones.

-But like many dog behaviours, too much tail chasing can be a sign of concern.
-Dogs who relentlessly chase around in circles may have a health issue, so it’s worth keeping an eye on your pup’s tail chasing habits and taking them to the vet if something doesn’t seem quite right.
+But like many dog behaviours, too much tail chasing can be a warning sign.
+Dogs who relentlessly chase around in circles may have a health issue, so it’s worth keeping an eye on your pup’s habits and taking them to the vet if something doesn’t seem quite right.